supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 ### Install Docker on Mac

-It's pretty simple to install Docker on Apple device.
+It's pretty simple to install Docker on Apple devices.
 To install Docker on Mac, please follow this official tutorial from the Docker official website:

 <https://docs.docker.com/engine/install/>

 Please pay attention to the version you want to download according to the CPU you have.
-Docker-compose will be installed in the same time.
+Docker-compose will be installed at the same time.

 ### Install Docker on Linux